zinkem/zinkem.github.io/about.md

 zinkem is Matthew Zinke, a Software Engineeer working in Product Management at F5.

-views expressed in this blog do not represent anyone other than the author.
+Views expressed in this blog do not represent anyone other than the author.

 ---------

 [icrdk](https://github.com/f5devcentral/f5-icontrollx-dev-kit/)